Massive Fire In South Africas Cape Town Appears To Be Contained - Official - UrduPoint

 An investigation team will be dispatched to help students with symptoms of the coronavirus disease.

+"Three days since the start of the devastating Rhodes Memorial blaze, the fire has been largely contained with firefighting efforts now focused on Deer Park and the Disa Park towers in Vredehoek," Fire and Rescue Services spokesperson Jermaine Carelse said, as quoted by local news outlet Times Live.

+The government-funded job creation program Working on Fire has reported that� five firefighter had been injured in the line of duty.

-On Monday, Sputnik correspondent reported that one person had been arrested in connection with the fire.
+On Monday, a Sputnik correspondent reported that one person had been arrested in connection with the fire.